-The after end or back of the boat.
-The sideward motion of a boat caused by Stern Roll wind or waves.
-To store items neatly and securely.
-Stow The nautical traffic rules for preventing colli-Rules of the Road Planks running fore and aft on the outside of Strake sions on the water. a vessel.
-The length of the anchor rope or chain.
-6 to 1 Scope The rail around a boat's stern. scope means that the length of the anchor Taffrail rope from the boat to the anchor is 6 times The alternate rise and fall of waters caused Tide the depth of the water. by the gravitational attraction of moon or sun.
-A hole allowing water to run off the deck.
-Scupper (1) The sides of a vessel above the waterline; Topsides (2) On deck as opposed to below deck.
-A floating canvas cone, held open by wire Sea Anchor rings, with an opening in the smaller end, and The transverse planking which forms the a rope bridle at the larger end attached to a Transom afterend of a small, square-ended boat. line leading to the vessel; used in storm con-(Outboard motors are usually attached to a ditions to (a) keep the bow of the boat to the wind, and (b) slow downwind drift of the boat. transom.)
-To arrange weights in a vessel in such a man-Trim A through-hull valve, a shut-off on a plumbing Seacock ner as to obtain desired draft at bow and or drain pipe between the vessel's interior stern. and the sea.
-Boat with three hulls, the center one is the Trimaran (1) a berth for a boat between two piers or Slip floats; (2) The percentage difference between largest. the theoretical and the actual distance that a To cast-off or untie.
-Unbend propeller advances when turning in water under load.
-Vessel in motion, i.e., when not moored, at Underway anchor or aground.
-The cabin or cockpit floor.
-Sole United States Power Squadron, a private USPS A channel marker that looks like a tall, slen-Spar Buoy membership organization that specializes in der pole. boating education and good boating practices.
-The vessel with the right-of-way.
-Stand-On Vessel The right side of a boat when you are facing Starboard the bow.
+Roll The sideward motion of a boat caused by wind or waves.
+Stern The after end or back of the boat.
+Rules of the Road f the Road The nautical traffic rules for preventing colli- Stow To store items neatly and securely. sions on the water.
+Strake Planks running fore and aft on the outside of a vessel.
+Scope The length of the anchor rope or chain.
+6 to 1 scope means that the length of the anchor rope from the boat to the anchor is 6 times Taffrail The rail around a boat's stern. the depth of the water.
+Tide The alternate rise and fall of waters caused by the gravitational attraction of moon or sun.
+Scupper A hole allowing water to run off the deck.
+Sea Anchor A floating canvas cone, held open by wire rings, with an opening in the smaller end, and Topsides (1) The sides of a vessel above the waterline;(2) On deck as opposed to below deck. a rope bridle at the larger end attached to a line leading to the vessel; used in storm conditions to (a) keep the bow of the boat to the wind, and (b) slow downwind drift of the boat.
+Transom The transverse planking which forms the afterend of a small, square-ended boat.
+(Outboard motors are usually attached to a transom.)
+Seacock A through-hull valve, a shut-off on a plumbing or drain pipe between the vessel's interior and the sea. · Trim To arrange weights in a vessel in such a manner as to obtain desired draft at bow and stern.
+Slip (1) a berth for a boat between two piers or floats; (2) The percentage difference between the theoretical and the actual distance that a Trimaran Boat with three hulls, the center one is the largest. propeller advances when turning in water Unbend To cast-off or untie. under load.
+Underway Vessel in motion, i.e., when not moored, at Sole The cabin or cockpit floor.
+J. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1. anchor or aground.
+Spar Buoy A channel marker that looks like a tall, slender pole.
+USPS United States Power Squadron, a private membership organization that specializes in Stand-On Vessel The vessel with the right-of-way. boating education and good boating practices.
+Starboard The right side of a boat when you are facing the bow.

-Vessel Every kind of watercraft, other than a seaplane on the water, capable of being used as a means of transportation on water.
+Every kind of watercraft, other than a sea-Vessel plane on the water, capable of being used as a means of transportation on water.
 A Very High Frequency electronic communi-VHF Radio cations and direction finding system.
 Moving waves, created by vessel motion.
 Wake Track or path that a boat leaves behind it. when moving across the water.
-Wash The loose or broken water left behind a vessel as it moves along; the surging action of waves.
-The intersection of a vessel's hull and the Waterline water's surface; the line separating the bottom paint and the topsides.
+The loose or broken water left behind a ves-Wash sel as it moves along; the surging action of waves.
+Waterline The intersection of a vessel's hull and the water's surface; the line separating the bottom paint and the topsides.
 Movement of a vessel through the water.
 Way Technically it is underway when not at anchor, aground, or made fast to the shore.
 The common usage is interpreted as progress through the water.
 Headway when going forward and Sternway when it is going backwards.
-Well Area at the rear of a boat where the motor may be located.
+Area at the rear of a boat where the motor Well may be located.
 A structure, parallel to the shore, for docking Wharf vessels.
 (1) The steering wheel; (2) the propeller.
 Wheel A standard communication signal between Whistle Signal boats, to indicate change of course, danger, or other situations.